Examples of the Sample Clauses

 Examples of the analysis under 1.1 appears in the Saskatchewan Court of Appeal’s decision in Evashenko x.
 Xxxxxxxxx,11 the decision that followed in the Saskatchewan Queen’s Bench by Xxxxxx, J., and the decision of Xx.
 Xxxxxxx Xxxxxxxx in Xxxxxxx x.
 Xxxxxxx,12 where he applied and followed Evashenko.

 Examples of the.
-Employer's right to manage its business shall include, but not be limited to, the sole and exclusive right to: establish the qualifications for hire, select who to hire, and determine the number of employees to employ; determine the number of employees assigned to any particular job and to increase or decrease that number; assign employees to perform any work, duties, or jobs, and assign employees to a market or other work location, including to third Party venues, and change such assignments; schedule and direct the work force; determine, establish, modify or change schedules, working hours, and overtime; promote, layoff, or recall employees; demote, discipline and discharge employees for just cause; discontinue, enlarge, reduce, or revise functions performed by employees; determine and change the methods, procedures, materials, equipment, technology and operations to be utilized by employees; determine the products to sell and the services to provide; determine and change security and surveillance equipment, technology, and personnel to utilize; establish, implement, conduct, modify, terminate, and determine the content of training programs; introduce new and improved methods of operations; set standards for job performance; establish, modify, and enforce reasonable work, productivity and quality standards; and, evaluate employees' performance and productivity.
+Employer's right to manage its business shall include, but not be limited to, the sole and exclusive right to: establish the qualifications for hire, select who to hire, and determine the number of employees to employ; determine the number of employees assigned to any particular job and to increase or decrease that number; assign employees to perform any work, duties, or jobs, and assign employees to a store or other work location, including to third--party venues, and change such assignments; schedule and direct the work force; determine, establish, modify or change schedules, working hours, and overtime; promote, layoff, or recall employees; demote, discipline and discharge employees for just cause; discontinue, enlarge, reduce or revise functions performed by employees; determine and change the methods, procedures, materials, equipment, technology and operations to be utilized by employees; determine the products to sell and the services to provide; determine and change security and surveillance equipment, technology, and personnel to utilize; establish, implement, conduct, modify, terminate and determine the content of training programs; introduce new and improved methods of operations; set standards for job performance; establish, modify, and enforce work, productivity and quality standards; and, evaluate employees' performance and productivity.

 Examples of the differences between using rings and semirings Here we list some issues with the theory and provided examples to illustrate these issues.